beepboopblap/Platform-Game-Pygame/README.md

 **UPDATES**

+March 12 8:31am (GMT + 8) - Made it so that players could diagonally jump (press two movement keys at the same time)

 March 11 4:33pm (GMT + 8) - Added a retry option if you lose

 March 11 3:54pm (GMT + 8) - Patched a bug from the third level